sonertari/TestProxy/README.md

 ## Overview

-TestProxy is designed to be used for testing any program which runs in between a client and a server, such as proxy servers.
+TestProxy is designed to be used for end-to-end testing of any program, such as a proxy server, which runs in between a client and a server, and communicates with them over networking packets.

-Proxy servers accept connections from a client on the one side and forward the packets between that client and a server on the other side.
+A proxy server accepts connections from a client on the one side, and transfers the packets between that client and a server on the other side (it may or may not modify the packets it transfers).
 So, TestProxy acts as both the client and the server to simulate this environment.
-It starts a manager thread for the tests, and in turn the manager thread starts a client and a server thread for each test.
+It starts a manager thread to run the tests, and in turn the manager thread starts a client and a server thread for each test.
 The manager sends commands to these client/server pairs to execute the tests it is started for.

 ![Operation Diagram](examples/OperationDiagram.png)

 TestProxy test steps are composed of a test end, a command, and a payload.
-For example, a test can instruct a client to send an HTTP request to the proxy under test using the `send` command with a payload such as `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`.
-The next step of the same test can instruct the corresponding server to receive this HTTP request from the proxy using the `recv` command with the same payload `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`, assuming the proxy is not expected to modify the payload.
+For example, a test can instruct a client to send an HTTP request to the proxy server under test using the `send` command with a payload such as `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`.
+The next step of the same test can instruct the pairing server to receive this HTTP request from the proxy using the `recv` command with the same payload `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`, assuming the proxy is not expected to modify the payload.
 These send and receive steps of the test are called `states`, and are executed in the order they are numbered, as below.